edwardsle/angular__task-tracker/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.3.
 This project is for learning Angular.

+## Description
+Task Tracker is like a checklist app.

 ## Server

 Run `npm run server` for a fake server.
 Server run at `http://localhost:5000/`.
 Data sample can view at `http://localhost:5000/tasks`.